Statistical processing

 The aim of the further data treatment is to treat the data collected and validate for errors and missing data to bring it to a quality adequate to give a true picture of the R&D activities, also over time.

 Due to the large questionnaire (600 variables) the process of data management is comprehensive.
-As the number of respondents exceeds 700 units it then gives a first set of results of more than 420.000 cells and hence a considerable number of potential errors or misunderstandings in the reported information.
+As the number of respondents is approximately 650 units it then gives a first set of results of more than 400.000 cells and hence a considerable number of potential errors or misunderstandings in the reported information.

 This implies that: